 PTA = Provisional Temporary Administrative License.
 These licenses are granted in the interim of regularly scheduled board meetings to allow a physician to start practicing administrative medicine only.
 Administrative medical licenses are issued for the purpose of practicing medicine only in an administrative capacity and does not allow a physician to practice clinical medicine.
 All PTA licenses are presented to the Board at one of their Board meetings held in March, July and November of each year for consideration of a permanent North Dakota administrative medical license.
 Once approved by the Board, the PT drops off the front of the license and the physician retains the A (for Administrative) followed by a 5 digit license number as their permanent license number.
 (Example: A12345)

 LT = Locum Tenens License.
-Locum tenens licenses are site specific and are only valid for a period of 90 days.
+Locum tenens licenses are only valid for a period of 90 days.
 A locum tenens license can be converted to a provisional temporary (PT) license by submitting an additional $200 fee.

 TSL = Temporary Special License.
 These licenses are granted in the interim of regularly scheduled board meetings to international medical graduates who are residents currently enrolled in a North Dakota postgraduate training program who have completed 24 months of ACGME accredited training.
 The license allows the resident to moonlight outside the scope of the residency program.

 SL = Special License.
 After the Board approves the temporary special license (TSL) at one of their regularly scheduled board meetings, the TSL is then considered a Special License.

 RL = Resident License.
 Resident licenses are issued for the full duration of the North Dakota postgraduate training program.
 Residents cannot moonlight outside the scope of the residency training program with a RL license.